ReinaMacCredy/trading_bot/memory-bank/activeContext.md

 - ✅ **Added automatic order tracking** to all exchange operations
 - ✅ **Created command usage monitoring** with timestamp tracking
 - ✅ **Implemented new Discord commands**:
-  - `b!orders` - Display recent order history with rich embed formatting
+  - `/orders` - Display recent order history with rich embed formatting
-  - `b!actcmd` - Show commands that have been used
+  - `/actcmd` - Show commands that have been used
-  - `b!inactcmd` - Show commands that exist but haven't been used
+  - `/inactcmd` - Show commands that exist but haven't been used
-  - `b!cmdsta` - Show all commands grouped by active/inactive status
+  - `/cmdsta` - Show all commands grouped by active/inactive status
 - ✅ **Enhanced TradingBotCore** with command_usage tracking and get_command_status method
 - ✅ **Updated exchange client** to record orders for market, limit, stop, and OCO order types
 - ✅ **Added proper command registration** in main.py with correct imports